African houbara: Taxonomy

-Phylogeny

 Results of analysis of mitochondrial DNA sequences of 73 Chlamydotis samples indicates that the houbara bustard and MacQueen's bustard genetically diverged around 430,000 years ago from a common ancestor.
-The divergence between the African and Canarian houbara was estimated at around 20,000 to 25,000 years ago.
+The divergence between the African and Canarian houbara was estimated at 20,000 to 25,000 years ago.

 Distribution and habitat

-The houbara bustard is found in North Africa west of the Nile, mainly in the western part of the Sahara desert region in Mauritania, Morocco, Algeria, Tunisia, Libya, Pakistan and Egypt.
+The African houbara is found in North Africa west of the Nile, mainly in the western part of the Sahara desert region in Algeria, Egypt, Libya, Mauritania, Morocco, Tunisia and Western Sahara.
 Some old records exist from Sudan as well.
 A small population is found in the Canary Islands.
 The Asian houbara or MacQueen's bustard which was earlier included in this species occurs east of the Sinai Peninsula.
 The North African species is sedentary unlike the migratory northern populations of MacQueen's bustards.

 The subspecies fuertaventurae of the Canary Islands is highly restricted and endangered.
 A 1997 survey found a total population of about 500 birds.

 Behaviour and ecology

-Breeding

-Like other bustards, this species has a flamboyant display raising the white feathers of the head and neck and withdrawing the head.
-Two to four eggs are laid on the ground.
-It hardly ever uses its voice.
+The African houbara has a flamboyant display raising the white feathers of the head and neck and withdrawing the head.
+Females lay two to four eggs on the ground.

-Feeding
+It rarely vocalizes, but males make 3–5 low booming notes during breeding displays.

-This species is omnivorous, taking seeds, insects and other small creatures.
+It is omnivorous, eating seeds, insects and other small creatures.